nanoporegenomics/wambam/README.md

 A docker container with wambam is deployed at [`quay.io/jmonlong/wambam`](https://quay.io/repository/jmonlong/wambam).
 It was made with this [Dockerfile](Dockerfile).

-It also has R and the packages necessary to make the graphs with script described below.
+It also has R and the packages necessary to make the graphs and summary statistics with [the scripts described below](#graphs-and-summary-statistics).

 Within the docker container, this repo is located at `/build/wambam`.
 So the script to make plots is at `/build/wambam/scripts/make_plots.R` for example.